AmirHossein812002/Regex2FA/README.md

 ## Language Equivalence

 Curious if two regular expressions are equivalent in terms of the languages they describe?
 Regex2FA can assist you in verifying this!
-Simply enter the two regular expressions and let the tool determine if they are describing the same language. for example:
+Simply enter the two regular expressions and let the tool determine if they are describing the same language.
+For example:
 ```
 (a+b)* == (a*b*)*
 ```